Last updated 7/8/21

 - Export an SVG Tiny 1.2 version of your logo (more information on that in the troubleshooting guide)

-If you are making the changes by hand: Open the SVG Tiny 1.2 logo in your code editor of choice and move to Step 3
+- If you are making the changes by hand: Open the SVG Tiny 1.2 logo in your text editor of choice and move to Step 3

 - Make the following tweaks to the XML code: